 Vocabulary novel study activities for any book

 Have students create mini dictionaries of words in the story that are new to them.
 Students can research their meaning and add definitions to their personal dictionaries.
 Another very useful activity is to gather interesting words from the story and add them to a vocabulary wall.
 This could be a small display dedicated to the story.
 Students can then use the wall as a reference to use in their own writing.
+This is a great way for students to develop their own range of vocabulary.

 Act out a scene